dokku/dokku/docs/nginx.md

 - Templated files will be validated via `nginx -t`.
 - Application environment variables can be used within your nginx configuration.

+After your changes a `dokku reploy myapp` will regenerate the `/home/dokku/myapp/nginx.conf` file which is then used.

 ## Customizing hostnames

 Applications typically have the following structure for their hostname: